Menu

 FBCW Staff

-Alli is currently working on moving from academic writing to creative writing and is working on an auto-fiction novel set in 1999.
+Alli is currently shifting from academic to creative writing and is working on an auto-fiction novel set in 1999.

 Alli lives on the traditional, ancestral, and unceded territory of the Lekwungen/Songhees People in Victoria, BC.